gowenrw/titanawx/README-failure-notes.md

 However, I realized that the earlier issues I was having were related to API template issues in the latest version of k8s.

-So fixed that and continued with latest version of AWX.
+So fixed that by using a previous version of kubernetes and continued with latest version of AWX.

 Keeping these notes in case they are helpful later.